Strict Publishing International

 Who owns copyright?

 You do.
 You own the copyright to everything you write, and our contract with you is non-exclusive – i.e. you can publish elsewhere either in e-book or print format.
 However, where we have edited and/or re-written sections of your work, you agree that you will not allow your work to be sold or published with these amendments included for a period of 12 months following publication by Strict Publishing International.
+Similarly, having taken a lot of time and trouble to edit and format your book, we will not withdraw our edition of it from sale unless there are exceptional reasons for doing so.

 Is there any writing you don’t take?